hybridgroup/cylon-i2c/docs/commands_bme280.md

 ## readAltitude

 Calculates the altitude from the pressure and temperature, in meters.
 Since temperature and pressure are calculated to determine altitude, it returns all three.
+Temperature in Celsius, pressure in Pascals, altitude in meters.

 ##### Return